Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

        manifest="https://manuscrits-france-angleterre.org/iiif/ark:/12148/btv1b105458503/manifest.json">

 ## Contents of the manuscript
 This edition covers the items shown below in <b>bold</b>.
 Abbreviations have been expanded, and spacing has been normalised.
-Shortcuts direct to the text editions below.<br>
+Shortcuts direct to the text editions below.
+In some cases, more than one image of the same folio corresponds to the text.<br>
 <br>
 ff.
 2r-7r: computistical texts<br>
 ff.
 7v-16r: images from the Bible<br>